Risk Management

 Crisis response system

-Due to accidents, incidents, or problems, if Asahi Kasei Group operations are significantly damaged or would cause serious adverse effects on the general public, we have a system to establish a group emergency response headquarters which works with the relevant divisions and departments to ensure that the proper response is taken.
+Due to accidents, incidents, or problems, if Asahi Kasei Group operations are significantly damaged or the business activities of our Group would cause serious adverse effects on the general public, we have a system to establish a group emergency response headquarters which works with the relevant departments to ensure that the proper response is taken.

 In fiscal 2017, we established the Asahi Kasei Group Emergency Response Regulation which stipulates basic policy when an emergency occurs, standards to institute an Emergency Response Headquarters, and the functions thereof.